Using Social Network Analysis to Understand Knowledge Translation in Child Development and Rehabilitation

 The findings can be used to create strategies and to support connections that help move knowledge into action.
-This project is led by researchers at the Children’s Hospital Research Institute of Manitoba, the University of Manitoba and Sunny Hill Health Centre at BC Children’s Hospital, and also includes parent and family partners, Indigenous representatives, health care providers, knowledge translation support people, and researchers from across Canada.
+This project is led by researchers at the University of Manitoba and Sunny Hill Health Centre at BC Children’s Hospital, and our team includes parent and family partners, Indigenous partners, health care providers, knowledge translation support people, and researchers from across Canada.

-This study is not affiliated with any provincial or federal government Ministries and are conducting this research independently.
+We are not affiliated with any provincial or federal government Ministries and are conducting this research independently.
 We would like to ensure that Indigenous peoples are represented in this work.
+We will abide by The First Nations principles of Ownership, Control, Access, and Possession – more commonly known as OCAP (fnigc.ca), to the best of our ability.
 We have Indigenous members on our team and are committed to cultural safety and doing no harm.
 We are receiving guidance from Knowledge Keepers to help leave everyone in a good way.

 This work relates to the Truth and Reconciliation Commission of Canada Calls to Action #19 and #20.
 We engage in ongoing learning about cultural safety and trauma and are striving to use the utmost care to ensure that anyone choosing to take part in the survey has a safe, confidential space to share their perspectives.

 Our team’s decolonization journey is as important as every other part of this study, including the interpretation and representation of the information that comes from this work.
 We have an ethical duty as researchers to be as inclusive as possible, and to create a safe space for all voices and all bodies.
 As part of our action toward reconciliation we strive to uphold our duty and responsibility as a research team to welcome and value all the voices at the table as equal partners.
 We commit to applying the study findings to make sure we are walking alongside all children and families with exceptionalities, toward the best supports and outcomes.